 This first stage of the inflationary process may last for many years.
 While it lasts, the prices of many goods and services are not yet adjusted to the altered money relation.
 There are still people in the country who have not yet become aware of the fact that they are confronted with a price revolution which will finally result in a considerable rise of all prices, although the extent of this rise will not be the same in the various commodities and services.

 But then finally the masses wake up.
 They become suddenly aware of the fact that inflation is a deliberate policy and will go on endlessly.
 A breakdown occurs.
 The crack-up boom appears.
 Everybody is anxious to swap his money against "real" goods, no matter whether he needs them or not, no matter how much money he has to pay for them.
 Within a very short time, within a few weeks or even days, the things which were used as money are no longer used as media of exchange.
 They become scrap paper.
 Nobody wants to give away anything against them.
 (Ludwig von Mises)

 This is where Gresham’s law comes into action: "bad money drives good money out of circulation".
-In other words, people keep the good money and spent the bad paper money.
-In Zimbabwe this law was translated in a stock market explosion of + 76,000 %.
+In other words, people keep the good money and spent bad paper money.
+In Zimbabwe, this law was translated into a stock market explosion of + 76,000 %.
 The advance stalled after Mugabe imposed price controls.
-Ex post, buying stocks was still better than loosing 9,000.000 % per annum because of inflation.
+Ex post, buying stocks was still better than losing 9,000.000 % per annum because of inflation.
 A lot better would have been to keep the savings in Real Money.